Gwendolyn

 Notable People Named Gwendolyn

-Gwendolyn Elizabeth Brooks was an influential American poet and author, known for her focus on the everyday experiences of ordinary people, and she was the first African American to win a Pulitzer Prize for Poetry.
+Gwendolyn Elizabeth Brooks was an American poet, author, and teacher who portrayed everyday life in her community and in 1950 became the first African American to win the Pulitzer Prize for Poetry for Annie Allen.

-Gwendolyn Fiel Garcia is a prominent Filipina politician who has served as the governor of Cebu and as a House Deputy Speaker.
+Gwendolyn Fiel Garcia-Codilla is a Filipino politician who twice served as Cebu governor and also as a representative and House deputy speaker.

-Gwendolyn Ann Magee - Gwendolyn (Gwen) Ann Magee was a renowned African-American fiber artist known for her abstract and narrative quilts depicting the African-American experience, with her work featured in prestigious museums and galleries worldwide.
+Gwendolyn Ann Magee - Gwendolyn Gwen Ann Magee was an African American fiber artist who began quilting midlife and became known for abstract and narrative quilts about the African American experience, with works in major museums including the Smithsonian.

-Gwendolyn Lucy O'Soup Crane (1930–2005) was Canada's first female First Nations Chief and the first to be elected.
+Gwendolyn Lucy O'Soup Crane was Canada's first elected female First Nations chief.

-Gwendolyn Margaret Lizarraga, MBE, also known as Madam Liz, was a pioneering Belizean businesswoman, women's rights activist, and politician, who achieved several firsts for women in British Honduras, now Belize.
+Gwendolyn Margaret Lizarraga, known as Madam Liz, was a Belizean businesswoman, women's rights leader, and politician, the first woman elected to the legislature of British Honduras and its first female minister.

-Gwendolyn Wilson Fowler was a pioneering African-American pharmacist and diplomat, known for being the first black woman licensed in Iowa and the first African-American woman from Iowa to serve in the United States Foreign Service.
+Gwendolyn Wilson Fowler was a pioneering African American pharmacist, the first Black woman licensed in Iowa and the first from the state to serve in the US Foreign Service, later honored in the Iowa Women’s Hall of Fame in 1987.

-Gwendolyn Bradley is an American soprano known for her performances on opera and concert stages worldwide.
+Gwendolyn Bradley is an American soprano known for performing on opera and concert stages worldwide.

-Gwendolyn Zepeda is an American author and poet of Mexican American descent who served as Houston's first Poet Laureate from 2013 to 2015.
+Gwendolyn Zepeda is a Mexican American author and poet who served as the first Poet Laureate of Houston from 2013 to 2015.

-Gwendolyn Muriel Grant (1877-1968) was an Australian artist known for her Impressionist-style portraits and coastal scenes, and she was a pioneering female exhibitor in Australia.
+Gwendolyn Muriel Grant was an Australian Impressionist painter known for portraits and coastal scenes and a pioneer among women artists exhibiting in Australia.

-Gwendolyn Buray Ecleo-Pols is a Filipino politician and the unopposed Mayor of Dinagat, Dinagat Islands, Philippines from 2004 to 2013, as well as the Philippine Benevolent Missionaries Association, Incorporated Princess.
+Gwendolyn Buray Ecleo-Pols is a Filipino politician who served as mayor of Dinagat from 2004 to 2013 and is an official of the Philippine Benevolent Missionaries Association.

-Gwendolyn Koldofsky was a celebrated Canadian piano accompanist, music educator, and Professor Emerita at USC.
+Gwendolyn Koldofsky was a celebrated Canadian piano accompanist and music educator who became a Professor Emerita at USC.

 Mikayla Savoy